 Within the classroom, how teaching is organized also matters.
 Spacing out learning over time with review and quizzing helps learners retain information over the course of the school year and beyond.
 According to research, such spacing and exposure to concepts and facts should occur on at least two occasions, separated by several weeks or months.
 Students will learn more when teachers alternate their demonstration of a worked problem with a similar problem that students do for practice.
 This helps students to learn problem solving strategies, enables them to transfer those strategies more easily, and to solve problems faster.
 Student learning is improved if teachers connect abstract ideas and concrete contexts via stories, simulations, hands-on activities, visual representations, real-world problem solving, and so on.
 Teachers can also enhance learning by using higher order questioning and providing opportunities for students to develop explanations.
 This ranges from creating units of study that provoke question-asking and discussion to simply having students explain their thinking after solving a problem (Pashler, Bain, Bottge, et al., 2007).

 Marzano, Pickering, and Pollock (2001) included nine research-based instructional strategies that have a high probability of enhancing student achievement for all students in all subject areas at all grade levels.
 The authors caution, however, that instructional strategies are only tools and "should not be expected to work equally well in all situations."
-They are grouped together into three categories, suggested by Pitler, Hubbell, Kuhn, and Malenoski (2007).
+They are grouped together into three categories for strategies that provide evidence of learning, strategies that help students acquire and integrate learning, and strategies that help students practice, review, and apply learning, as suggested by Pitler, Hubbell, and Kuhn (2012) in Using Technology with Classroom Instruction That Works:

 Strategies that provide evidence of learning: